-A diagnosis of hypothyroidism is made by a blood test, and possibly a scan of the thyroid gland.
-Treatment may involve medication to replace deficient hormones but will depend on a number of factors including:
+A diagnosis of hypothyroidism is made by a blood test.
+Treatment may involve medication prescribed by the endocrinologist to replace deficient hormones but will depend on a number of factors including:

 - Your child's age, overall health, and medical history